Deterministic Approximate EM Algorithm; Application to the Riemann Approximation EM and the Tempered EM: Materials and Methods

-\begin{remark} \begin{itemize} \item $M2$ $(a)$ is modified with regards to \cite{fort2003convergence}, we remove the hypothesis that $S$ has to be a continuous function of $z$ that is not needed when the approximation is not stochastic.
-We call M2 (a*) this new sub-hypothesis. \item The condition $\int_z S^2_u(z) dz < \infty$ of the condition \eqref{eq:first_sufficient_condition} can seem hard to verify since $S$ is not integrated against a probability function.
-However, when $z$ is a finite variable, as is the case for finite mixtures, this integral becomes a finite sum. \item The two sufficient conditions \eqref{eq:first_sufficient_condition} and \eqref{eq:second_sufficient_condition} involve a certain form of $L^2$ convergence of $\tilde{p}_{\theta, n}$ towards $p_{\theta}$.
-If the latent variable $z$ is continuous, this excludes countable (and finite) approximations such as sums of Dirac functions, since their have a measure of zero.
+{\begin{itemize} \item {When $g$ is differentiable on $\Theta$, its stationary points are the stable points of the EM, i.e. $\L = \brace{\theta \in \Theta | \nabla g (\theta) = 0 }$.} \item The M1--3 conditions in Theorem \ref{thm:main} are almost identical to the similarly named M1--3 conditions in \cite{fort2003convergence}.
+The only difference is in $M2$ $(a^*)$, where we remove the hypothesis that $S$ has to be a continuous function of $z$, since it is not needed when the approximation is not stochastic. \item The property $\int_z S^2_u(z) dz < \infty$ of the condition \eqref{eq:first_sufficient_condition} can seem hard to verify since $S$ is not integrated here against a probability density function.
+However, when $z$ is a finite variable, as is the case for finite mixtures, this integral becomes a finite sum.
+Hence, condition \eqref{eq:first_sufficient_condition} is better adapted to finite mixtures, while condition \eqref{eq:second_sufficient_condition} is better adapted to continuous hidden variables. \item The two sufficient conditions \eqref{eq:first_sufficient_condition} and \eqref{eq:second_sufficient_condition} involve a certain form of $l_2$ convergence of $\tilde{p}_{\theta, n}$ towards $p_{\theta}$.
+If the latent variable $z$ is continuous, this excludes countable (and finite) approximations such as sums of Dirac functions, since they have a measure of zero.
 In particular, this excludes Quasi-Monte Carlo approximations.
-However, one look at the proof of Theorem \ref{thm:main} (in supplementary materials) or at the following sketch of proof reveals that verifying the convergence $\underset{\theta \in K}{sup} \, \norm{\Tilde{S}_n(\theta) - \bar{S}(\theta)} \underset{n \, \infty}{\longrightarrow} 0$ for any compact set $K$ is actually a sufficient condition to benefit from the results of Theorem \ref{thm:main}.
-This condition can be verified by finite approximations. \end{itemize} \end{remark}
+However, one look at the proof of Theorem \ref{thm:main} (in Appendix \ref{sect:proofs_main}) or at the following sketch of proof reveals it is actually sufficient to verify $\sup{\theta \in K}\, \norm{\Tilde{S}_n(\theta) - \bar{S}(\theta)} \underset{n \to \infty}{\longrightarrow} 0$ for any compact set $K$. {Where $\Tilde{S}_n(\theta) := \int_z S(z) \Tilde{p}_{\theta, n}(z)\mu(dz)$ denotes the approximated E step in the Stable Approximate EM.
+This condition can be verified by finite approximations.} \end{itemize}} \end{Remark}

-\subsection{Sketch of proof}
+\subsubsection{Sketch of Proof}

+{The detailed proof of this result can be found in Appendix \ref{sect:proofs_main}, we propose here an abbreviated version where we highlight the key steps.